f3d-app/f3d/README.md

 --range=\<min,max\>||Set a *custom range for the coloring* by the array.<br>Use with the scalar option.
 -b, --bar||Show *scalar bar* of the coloring by array.<br>Use with the scalar option.
 --colormap=\<color_list\>||Set a *custom colormap for the coloring*.<br>This is a list of colors in the format `val1,red1,green1,blue1,...,valN,redN,greenN,blueN`<br>where all values are in the range (0,1).<br>Use with the scalar option.
+-z, --volume||Enable *volume rendering*.
+It is only available for 3D image data (vti, dcm, nrrd, mhd files) and will display nothing with other default scene formats.
+-i, --inverse||Inverse the linear opacity function.
+Only makes sense with volume rendering.

 ## Testing options:
 Options|Description